qaTestAutomation/CucumberExtentReporter/Readme.md

 - User now can add test runner log from anywhere.
 The output will be displayed under the Log tab in the report.
 Refer the example.
 - All the step keywords from cucumber is now displayed.
 - Fixed the issue in displaying Bug tab.
+- Fixed to list the feature tags in the Categories section.

 ### v1.1.0
 - User now can add system information to the report.